 Tuition cost includes what Morris describes as a “white glove” service because the program staff helps students through their application, orders all of their materials, and provides breakfast and lunch during their residencies.
 “It is designed this way to alleviate all logistical stress outside of doing the actual classwork.
 We provide breakfast and lunch during the residencies so students can step out of the classroom and focus on connecting with classmates instead of worrying about what they will get for lunch in between classes.”

-Finances can be challenging for prospective students, but about fifty percent of students are fortunate to have full or partial financial support of their companies.
+Finances can be challenging for prospective students, but about fifty percent of students are fortunate to have full or partial financial support from their companies.
 The program has a large military presence as well, about thirty percent of their students, who attend using their GI bill.

 The EMBA would love to see more women participate in the program.
 “According to EMBAC councils worldwide, only thirty percent of MBA graduates are women.
 We are committed to changing that statistic.”

 The EMBA hosts a podcast series with past students, some of which are women who have successfully gone through the program, and Morris hopes hearing these relatable situations may inspire other women to attend the program.
 “It helps to hear success stories from other women who have gone before you.
-In one of our podcasts we interviewed a student who was a new mother, and heard her challenges of balancing taking care of a new baby while going to school.
+In one of our podcasts, we interviewed a student who was a new mother and heard her challenges of balancing taking care of a new baby while going to school.
 The program focused on finding solutions to accommodate her, and they set up a room for her to attend to the baby between classes,” says Morris.